ansible/ansible/docs/docsite/rst/scenario_guides/guide_docker.rst

         Path to the client's TLS key file.

     tls_hostname
         When verifying the authenticity of the Docker Host server, provide the expected name of the server.
-Defaults to 'localhost'.
+Defaults to ``localhost``.

     ssl_version
         Provide a valid SSL version number.
-Default value determined by docker-py, which at the time of this writing was 1.0
+The default value is determined by the Docker SDK for Python.

-Environment Variables
+Environment variables
 .....................

-Control how the modules connect to the Docker API by setting the following variables in the environment of the host running Ansible:
+You can also control how the plugins and modules connect to the Docker API by setting the following environment variables.

+For plugins, they have to be set for the environment Ansible itself runs in.
+For modules, they have to be set for the environment the modules are executed in.
+For modules running on remote machines, the environment variables have to be set on that machine for the user used to execute the modules with.

     DOCKER_HOST
         The URL or Unix socket path used to connect to the Docker API.